Highlights - best things to see in Iceland with kids

 Iceland with kids day 3 - Blue Lagoon

 Day 3’s Iceland with kids holiday attraction, The Blue Lagoon, had been pre-booked.
-Over 12’s cost (a very important) from £70 per adult – children younger than this are free.
+Over 12’s cost from £70 per adult – children younger than this are free.
 Choose your day and time slot as soon as you have your flights to make sure you get in as it books up months in advance.
 There are crazily expensive packages involving food, drinks, towels and spas for the millionaires.
 The sky’s the limit really spend-wise.

 But with 2 under 12 freebies we could keep the cost under the £300, which it would have been closer to, if we’d left it a couple of years.

-Totally thought we’d taken another wrong turn when we appeared to arrive at some kind of industrial works surrounded with high chicken wire fences.
+We totally thought we’d taken another wrong turn when we appeared to arrive at some kind of industrial works surrounded with high chicken wire fences.
 But this is actually, and rather unexpectedly, the way in to the astronomically priced luxury spa experience.
 From the car park you walk through a craggy volcanic canyon, past a preview of milky blue lagoons, and then through a glazed entrance, as if entering a villain’s lair.

 There was a swim up bar, but at £5 a coke we swam past it and up to the facial counter where ladies in 1950’s floral swim hats urged you to spoon white volcanic silica onto your face for a voodoo mask effect (and also smooth skin).